hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ## Example 1: Air pollution causes in Jakarta, Indonesia

 In this first exploration, I looked at how Indonesian media discuss air pollution in Jakarta, particularly which **sources of pollution** are mentioned.
 Such application could be used to highlight any discrepancy between the overal weight of sources in media framing and their actual contribution to air pollution as estimated by source apportionment studies, and in turn inform research and communication strategies.
-Vital Strategies had conducted similar [analysis](https://www.vitalstrategies.org/resources/through-the-smokescreen/) in the past, though with different techniques.
+Vital Strategies had conducted similar [analysis](https://www.vitalstrategies.org/resources/through-the-smokescreen/) in the past, though with a different technique.

 I collected around 15,000 media articles published between January 2020 and October 2025 that mention air pollution in Jakarta.
 Most were written in Bahasa Indonesia.